From Moscow with Love

 Moscow, for the lack of personal attributions, was a blank slate, full of risks and possibilities.
 And as I scratched off my meaningful places, connected the dots, and painted by numbers, the city started coming to life.
 For the first time, I was drawing the map.
 And with each stroke, I discovered a new part of myself.

 All the years prior I had wished for these parts to show up.
 I envisioned myself independent, powerful, in the middle of the things that mattered.
-I dreamed to be a part of something larger than me that radiated outwards.
+In fact, dreamed to be a part of something larger than me that radiated outwards.
 Coincidentally, the whole city of Moscow is built radially, with the Kremlin right in the middle and three highways forming rings around it like circles on the water (the largest one, MKAD, is 67.67 miles long).
 Moscow turned out to be just the place that had been missing all my life.

 It took a couple of years of careful tending to, but oh, did it bloom.
 In a few short years, everything became possible.
 My five years in the city outweighed the 18 years prior.
 My point of reference shifted.
 The new home base became a trampoline for further westward exploration, thanks to the dream job and the life Moscow gifted me.
 I felt accepted and welcome from my first steps, but the ongoing exchange of energies and my trust to and in the city was what sealed our unspoken contract.